-The Group's financial instruments include equity instruments at FVTOCI, trade and other receivables, amounts due from related parties, restricted bank deposits, bank balances and cash, trade and other payables, amounts due to related parties, bank and trust borrowings, lease liabilities, corporate bonds and senior notes.
+The Group's financial instruments include equity instruments at FVTOCI, trade and other receivables, deposits, amounts due from related parties, restricted bank deposits, bank balances and cash, trade and other payables, amounts due to related parties, lease liabilities, bank, trust and other borrowings, corporate bonds and senior notes.
 Details of these financial instruments are set out in respective notes.
-The risks associated with these financial instruments include market risk (interest rate risk, currency risk and other price risk), credit risk and liquidity risk.
+The risks associated with these financial instruments include market risk (interest rate risk, foreign currency risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
-The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.
+The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.